wogscpar/SZZUnleashed/README.md

 way and it includes duplicates when it comes to both introducers and fixes.
 A fix can be made several times and a introducer could be responsible for many fixes.

+## Configuring SZZ Unleashed

+A description of how to configure SZZUnleashed further can be found in [the examples](./examples/BugIntroducersFinder.md).

 ## Use SZZ Unleashed with Docker <a name="szz_docker"></a>